Tandid/PopToons-Shop-V1/README.md

 ## Key Features

 - Users have the option to sign up for an account, login using Demo Accounts, or shop as guests.
-As a guest, they are able to merge carts if they want to create an account in the later on.
+As a guest, they are able to merge carts if they want to create an account later on.

 ![Demo 1](https://github.com/Tandid/poptoons-shop/blob/main/client/public/images/poptoons1.gif)